XxPoggyisLitxX/better-on-bedrock-wiki/better-on-bedrock-v1.0.md

 - Updated the end generation.
 New worlds are required for this change

 ## Bug fixes
+- Fixed a bug where most end blocks had incorrect placing sounds
+- Fixed a bug where only the top part of waystones broke faster with Pickaxes
+- Fixed a bug where some quests had old item IDs
+- Fixed some cases of Z-fighting
+- Fixed a bug where mobs didn't spawn in the End
+- Fixed a bug where the seeker boss structure had "?"
 - Fixed a bug where the dough recipe consumed buckets
 - Fixed some blocks having lighting issues.
 - Fixed some blocks having incorrect breaking/placing sounds.